abinit/abinit/doc/mkdocs-tutorials/rf1.md

 We are now in the position to compute the full dynamical matrix at Gamma (q=0).
 You can copy the file ~abinit/tests/tutorespfn/Input/trf1_4.in in Work_rf1.
 This is your input file.
 You should edit it.

 As for test rf1_3, the changes with respect to the file ~abinit/tests/tutorespfn/Input/trf1_1.in are all gathered in the first part of this file.
 Moreover, the changes with respect to trf1_3.in concern only the input variables [[rfatpol]], and [[rfdir]].
 Namely, all the atoms will be displaced, in all the directions.

+{% dialog tests/tutorespfn/Input/trf1_3.in%}

 There are six perturbations to consider.
 So, one might think that the CPU time will raise accordingly.
 This is not true, as ABINIT is able to determine which perturbations are the symmetric of another perturbation, see [section 3](../../users/generated_files/help_respfn.html#3) of the respfn_help file.

 Now, you can make the run.
 You edit the file trf1_4.out, and notice that the response to two perturbations were computed explicitly, while the response to